| Flavor | Syntax | When to use |

 Evaluation order

-When a step is about to run, the platform evaluates expressions in its config:
+When a step is about to run, the platform evaluates expressions in its config:- JSONata is resolved first, top to bottom, against the current

-- AI is resolved next, with
+ctx - AI is resolved next, with

-{{...}} interpolations already replaced
+{{...}}interpolations already replaced

-The {{...}} is replaced with the actual transcript before the LLM sees the prompt.
+{{...}} is replaced with the actual transcript before the LLM sees the prompt.

 Where expressions are evaluated

 Most fields in most step types support expressions.
-A few notable places:
+A few notable places:| Step | Expression-evaluated fields |

 | HTTP API | url, headers (values), query_params (values), body (recursively) |